XoopsDocs/xmf-cookbook/en/book/recipes/jsonwebtokens.md

 When using Ajax requests, the *nonce* token is a bad fit.
 First, the token is sent to the browser one time, but the browser may initiate many Ajax transactions.
 While it is possible to check the token without expiring it, that only complicates the issues.
 The Ajax interaction is an inherently asynchronous set of multiple processes.
-There is no reliable way to refresh a token, as the scripts do not neccessarily follow any order in processing.
+There is no reliable way to refresh a token, as the scripts do not necessarily follow any order in processing.
 (The first in, may be the last to complete for example.)

 The real issue is there is no way to verify that the token is actually associated with an expected Ajax